 “SITI Company has created a strong alternative approach to the traditional Stanislavski Method Acting School of Training in the United States and abroad.
 As an artistic collective that trains together, SITI has helped change the United States theater community’s thinking about the relationship between artists and institutions.”—Molly Smith, Artistic Director, Arena Stage

-We are deeply committed to the training and development of young and emerging artists as well as a continuing dialogue with established artists.
-Mary Overlie’s Viewpoint work deeply influenced Anne Bogart, and the Company continues to teach an evolving form of Viewpoints, inspired, informed and rooted in Overlie’s work.
+ABOUT THE TRAINING: Mary Overlie’s Viewpoint work deeply influenced Anne Bogart, and the Company continues to teach an evolving form of Viewpoints, inspired, informed and rooted in Overlie’s work.
 The world-renowned director Tadashi Suzuki was instrumental in the founding of SITI Company and continues to support SITI’s work and teaching of the Suzuki Method, which seeks to heighten the actor’s emotional and physical power and commitment to each moment on the stage.
 The direct lineage of SITI’s training with these pioneers has made Company members uniquely qualified to introduce artists to both of these essential and innovative techniques for nearly thirty years.